oceanprotocol/docs/veocean-data-farming/df-details.md

 - Have been created by Ocean Smart contracts [deployed](https://github.com/oceanprotocol/contracts/blob/v4main/addresses/address.json) by OPF to [production networks](https://docs.oceanprotocol.com/core-concepts/networks)
 - Be visible on [Ocean Market](https://market.oceanprotocol.com/)
 - Can’t be in [purgatory](https://github.com/oceanprotocol/list-purgatory/blob/main/policies/README.md)

-## Reward Function

-The Reward Function (RF) governs how active rewards are allocated to stakers.

-Rewards are calculated as follows:

-First, distribute OCEAN across each asset based on rank: highest-DCV asset gets most OCEAN, etc.
-Then, for each asset and each veOCEAN holder:
-– If the holder is a publisher, 2x the effective stake – Baseline rewards = (% stake in asset) * (OCEAN for asset) – Bound rewards to the asset by 125% APY
-– Bound rewards by asset’s DCV * 0.1%.
-This prevents wash consume.

-Here is the code from [calcrewards.py](https://github.com/oceanprotocol/df-py/blob/main/util/calcrewards.py) in the Ocean Protocol [df-py repo](https://github.com/oceanprotocol/df-py/)

 ## 3 Phases of Data Farming